faizahkureshi232/portfolio123/content/pages/index.md

       This is my info—I’m sharing it here to dazzle you with the hard work, late nights, and a questionable amount of debugging I've done over the years.
-      Once you're thoroughly impressed (or at least mildly curious), feel free to scroll down for all the details and credentials.
+      Once you're thoroughly impressed (or at least mildly curious), feel free to scroll down for all the details.
     styles:
       self:
         height: auto